AAVUL is an extraordinary wealth and investment planning tool that brings advisor and client benefits without barriers.

 (Note: if an advisor works with an insurance professional, there is a low load and/or low trailer option if the advisor chooses.)

-How does the advisor interact with the policy's underlying portfolio?
+How does the advisor interact with the AAVUL policy's underlying portfolio?

-Retail VUL and common PPVUL largely remove the advisor from an advisory role, and the assets funding the policy leave the advisor’s AUM oversight.
+Retail VUL and common private placement PPVUL (aka PPLI) largely remove the advisor from an advisory role, and the assets funding the policy leave the advisor’s AUM oversight.
 AAVUL is completely different.

 With AAVUL, the advisor is the builder, manager, and monitor of the portfolio.
-For PPVUL uses, upon the advisory firm’s approval as a discretionary manager over each client’s AAVUL portfolio, the advisor builds the portfolio with investments approved by the advisory firm’s own investment committee.
+For AAVU, the advisory firm is approved as a discretionary manager over each HNW, high-income client’s AAVUL portfolio, the advisor builds the portfolio with investments approved by his or her firm’s own investment committee.
 It is truly open architecture.
-In this way, AAVUL remains integrated into the advisor’s planning and investment execution.
+In this way, AAVUL remains integrated into the advisor’s planning and investment execution, and the advisor remains the overseer of the AAVUL assets alongside each client’s other portfolios..

-What allows the advisor to be the builder, manager, and monitor of the VUL portfolio?
+What allows the advisor to be the builder, manager, and monitor of the AAVUL portfolio?

-What capabilities does the investing and compliance technology offer the wealth advisor?
+What capabilities does the AAVUL investing and compliance technology offer the wealth advisor?

-A wealth advisor building, managing, and monitoring a PPVUL portfolio through one of the PPVUL insurance company partners gains an investing platform fully compatible with a wealth advisor’s existing investment planning.
+A wealth advisor building, managing, and monitoring an AAVUL portfolio through one of the Advisable Wealth Engines’ insurance company partners gains an investing platform fully compatible with a wealth advisor’s existing investment planning.

 The advisor can load any investment product approved by the advisory firm’s investment committee.
 Then, the advisor can set how the portfolio should be structured.
 This includes using various risk factors, performance factors, and market sentiment.
 Each set of factors is called an advice model.